The MicroLogix is a very popular Micro Programmable Controller, and I often get calls asking how they can be added to an Ethernet network

 DH-485 bridging to Ethernet with a Prosoft Gateway

 But, as this device is at the end of its lifecycle and will only be available for a limited time, it’s not a recommended option.

 Prosoft 1769 Ethernet Module

 It acts as a data table module, and is configured using the included Prosoft configuration software and serial cable.

 I hope the above information on how to add Ethernet to a MicroLogix was helpful.
-If you have any comments, questions, suggestions, or corrections please feel free to use the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, suggestions, or corrections please feel free to use the “post a comment or question” link below.

 Until next time, Peace ✌️